Millions of U.S. workers to see higher pay from state minimum-wage hikes in 2019

 Breaking News Emails

-Millions of U.S. workers will see increased pay in 2019 due to minimum-wage increases in 20 states and 21 cities.
+Millions of U.S. workers will see increased pay in 2019 due to minimum-wage hikes in 20 states and 21 cities.

 With the federal minimum wage stuck at $7.25 an hour since 2009, many states and cities have taken it upon themselves to raise the rate for the lowest-paid workers.